 Academies are publicly funded, independently run schools.

 They are still monitored by Ofsted and accountable to the Department for Education, but there is greater opportunity to develop models about how the school is run.
+They are effectively civic structures and still the beating heart of the locality.

 Currently, there are three main options facing all schools.